-New facilities for the Gard campus of the Montpellier-Nîmes School of Medicine
+New Facilities for the Gard Campus of the Montpellier-Nîmes School of Medicine

-On February 8, in the presence of numerous officials, Philippe Augé, President of the University of Montpellier, and Carole Delga, President of the Occitanie Region, unveiled a plaque marking the official inauguration of the expansion of the Nîmes-Montpellier Faculty of Medicine’s site in the Gard department, designed by the architectural firm Nicolas C. Guillot.
-A testament to the synergy that brought this project to fruition—work that began just over two years ago but had been planned for a long time, as Philippe Augé points out: “This inauguration is the culmination of a multi-year commitment, made all the more significant by the fact that Montpellier-Nîmes is the only medical school in France located across two sites, thereby contributing to the regional network and the expansion of the University of Montpellier’s educational offerings.”
+On February 8, in the presence of numerous officials, Philippe Augé, president of the University of Montpellier, and Carole Delga, president of the Occitanie Region, unveiled a plaque commemorating the official inauguration of the expansion of the Gard campus of the Nîmes-Montpellier School of Medicine, designed by the architectural firm Nicolas C. Guillot.
+This marks the synergy that made it possible to complete this project, which began a little over two years ago but had been planned for a long time, as Philippe Augé points out: “This inauguration is the culmination of a commitment spanning several years—one that is all the more significant given that Montpellier-Nîmes is the only medical school in France located on two sites, thereby contributing to the regional network and the expansion of the University of Montpellier’s educational offerings.”

-The Region, the State, the university, the metropolitan area, the city of Nîmes, and the University Hospital have all contributed funds to raise the 9.6 million euros needed to complete the expansion of Building D and the renovation of Building A.“The Region has invested 3.4 million euros in this project, which reinforces our commitment to making Nîmes a true Health Campus,” said the president of the Region.
-“Investing in the healthcare of tomorrow also means addressing today’s challenges in accessing care and combating medical deserts.”
+The Region, the State, the university, the metropolitan area, the city of Nîmes, and the University Hospital (CHU) have all contributed funds to raise the 9.6 million euros needed to complete the expansion of Building D and the renovation of Building A.“The Region has invested 3.4 M€ in this project, which reinforces our commitment to making Nîmes a true Health Campus,” said the president of the Region.
+“Investing in the future of healthcare also means addressing today’s challenges in accessing care and combating medical deserts.”

 The Nîmes campus will celebrate its 50th anniversary this year.
-Over the past five decades, this second location of the Montpellier-Nîmes Faculty of Medicine has grown into a campus in its own right, expanding from 747 students in 2001 to more than 2,100 twenty years later—representing one-third of the total number of students enrolled in the University of Montpellier’s (UM) medicine and midwifery programs.
-This steadily rising figure is due to the quality of education, which is identical in every respect to that offered at the Montpellier campus, and to student life conditions that are increasingly popular in the city, with a particular emphasis on... “ “The proximity of the university hospitals in Nîmes and Montpellier, as well as the rich healthcare ecosystem at both sites and throughout the region, allow us to offer students exceptional internship opportunities,” notes Faculty Dean Isabelle Laffont.
-“It is no coincidence that we are currently the third most popular medical school chosen by residents upon completing their postgraduate medical studies.”
+Over the course of five decades, this second location of the Montpellier-Nîmes Faculty of Medicine has become a campus in its own right, growing from 747 students in 2001 to more than 2,100 twenty years later—representing one-third of the total number of students enrolled in theUM medicine and midwifery programs.
+This steadily rising number can be attributed to the quality of education—which is identical in every respect to that offered at the Montpellier campus—and to student life in the city, which is becoming increasingly popular. “ “The proximity of the university hospitals in Nîmes and Montpellier, as well as the very rich healthcare ecosystem at both sites and throughout the region, allow us to offer students exceptional internship opportunities,” notes Faculty Dean Isabelle Laffont.
+“It’s no coincidence that we are currently the third most popular medical school chosen by residents upon completing their postgraduate medical studies.”

-Student life, so dear to medical students, has not been overlooked, with the creation of a 200-square-meter social space in the extension of Building D, complete with sound system, equipment, and furniture.
-The premises of the Corpo Carabins Crocodiles student association and the Nîmes Midwifery Students’ Association have also benefited from this renovation, as has the tutoring area.
-Finally, a 1,000-square-meter outdoor pine grove has been landscaped, offering access to a multipurpose recreational area (pétanque, mölkky, relaxation breaks, etc.).
+Student life, so dear to medical students, has not been overlooked, with the creation of a 200 m² social space—complete with a sound system, equipment, and furniture—in the extension of Building D. The facilities of the “Corpo Carabins Crocodiles” student association and the Nîmes Midwifery Students’ Association have also benefited from this renovation, as has the tutoring area.
+Finally, a 1,000-square-meter outdoor pine grove with garrigue vegetation has been landscaped, offering access to a multipurpose recreational area (pétanque, mölkky, relaxation breaks, etc.).

-An exceptional facility built in partnership with the Nîmes University Hospital, which now features ten simulation rooms where medical students and healthcare professionals can practice medical and surgical procedures on "patient robots."
-Thanks to hyper-realistic simulations, where scenarios evolve in real time—whether in the operating room, the emergency department, the delivery room, the neonatal unit, the intensive care unit, or any other hospital department—all hospital departments open their doors to learners without any risk to patients.
+An exceptional facility built in partnership with the Nîmes University Hospital, which now has ten simulation rooms where medical students and healthcare professionals can practice medical and surgical procedures on “patient robots.”
+Thanks to hyper-realistic simulations, where scenarios evolve in real time—whether in the operating room, the emergency department, the delivery room, the neonatal unit, the intensive care unit, or any other hospital department—all hospital departments open their doors to learners without posing any risk to patients.
 “The creation of ‘SimHU Nîmes,’ based on the principle of primum non nocere [‘first, do no harm’], is deeply rooted in our DNA,” concludes Nicolas Best, Director General of the Nîmes University Hospital.
 “The hospital-university collaboration between our two cities continues to grow and develop, allowing us to pool our expertise to serve patients in our region.”

-• Occitanie Region: €3.389 billion
+• Occitanie Region: 3,389 M€

 • University of Montpellier: €843,000